typowastaken/gamemodes/README.md

 It may take awhile for things to get added as I've been really busy recently but any major issues should be fixed ASAP

+This plugin *loosely* follows semver for it's version number
+---
+For the most part, the only things I do differently are:
+- When an update is small enough, even if it includes a new feature, I will bump the minor number
+- I don't version development releases other than adding a [Dev] tag

+---

 This project is currently **source-available** and all rights are reserved